11 Insightful Ways to Tell if Your Lactation Help is Helpful

 9. Did the care plan have timeframes attached to it?

-With most breastfeeding/chestfeeding families in the newborn period, things can change quickly.
+In the newborn period, things can change quickly.
 It’s usually much more effective to approach the plan like “let’s try this for x days and then check back in”, rather than leaving things completely open-ended.
-The lactation provider should give you information about how long it would be reasonable to stick with this kind of plan.

 The other aspect of this is that babies grow and change quickly in the beginning.
 Advice you get in the first days after birth (positioning, timing of feeds, etc.) is unlikely to be helpful past the first week or two.
 But often lactation professionals neglect to mention this, leaving parents feeling trapped in “rules” that don’t apply anymore.